equres/sec/infra/README.md

 # How To Migrate To A New Server

 ### Step 1
-Ensure that the backups work.
+Ensure that we have all the necessary data, such as the backups.

 Each backup is in a compressed format.
 For the Database, we need to extract it and run certain commands to ensure it works fine and is ready to be used.
 For the Files, we need to extract them and then run a process that compares the files listed as existing in the database and check if they are actually there.

+We also need to ensure that the configuration files we have are working properly and are complete for all services we use in the system.
+(We can test it by running it on a Vagrant machine and ensuring that it works fine.)

 ### Step 2
-After ensuring the backups work, we can copy the backups to the new server in order to later run the restore process.

-### Step 3
+We need to ensure that the new server is up and running with the same OS as the previous one to make sure that we do not face any bugs.

 If needed, we run the commands in the `soyoustart.sh` file to have more storage on `/mnt/sec` where we will be having all the files and also the database.

 We need to ensure that we have a lot of storage, mounted on `/mnt/sec` because we will have all the DB and Files in that directory.